TrishalaDas23/Data-Analysis-Power-BI-Dashboard/README.md

 Profit Analysis:

 Profitability is a key factor when determining the optimal location for a new distribution center.
-Among all countries analyzed, Germany, located in the Central region, generates the highest total profit of $86,279.
+Among all countries analyzed, **Germany, located in the Central region, generates the highest total profit of $86,279**.
 This indicates strong market performance and demand within the region.
 Higher profitability suggests that Germany represents a strong revenue-generating market, making it a strategically advantageous location for expanding distribution operations.

 Gross Profit Margin and Profit Comparison: